eduvpn/documentation/ADD_NODE.md

     'profileList' => ['office', 'sysadm'],

-You need to apply the changes on the node, as shown [here](PROFILE_CONFIG.md#apply-changes) if you make any changes to the profile's configuration on the controller.
+To apply the changes run the `apply_changes.sh` script from this repository on your VPN node.